-In WaNuLCAS 2.0 the option is provided for a dynamic simulation of macropore structure.
-The user can (in the Wanulcas.xls spreadsheet) define an initial saturatd hydraulic conductivity value that differs (exceeds or is lower then) the default value predicted by the pedotransfer value.During the simulation the value will tend to return to this default value (at a rate determined by the S_KStructDecay parameter).
-The pedotransfer value is used as default, as it reflects measurements in small ring samples without much effects of soil structure.
-Depending on the 'foodforworms' provided by the structural and metabolic organic inputs (with conversions set by the parameters S_WormsLikeStruct and S_WormsLikeMetab, respectively), and the relative depth impact of the worms on the given location (the S_RelWorm{depth} parameters determine the relative impact for each soil layer and and S_RelWormSurf the impact on surface infiltration), earthworms can increase saturated conductivity above the default value, but this structure will gradually decay if not actively maintained.
+In WaNuLCAS 3.01 the option is provided for a dynamic simulation of macropore structure.
+In the Wanulcas.xls spreadsheet, the user can define an initial saturated hydraulic conductivity value that differs (exceeds or is lower then) from the default value predicted by the pedotransfer value.
+The pedotransfer value reflects a surface infiltration rate in absence of soil biological activities.
+During the simulation the value will tend to return to this default value, at a rate determined by the S_BDBDRefDecay parameter.
+The pedotransfer value is used as default, as it reflects measurements in small ring samples without much effect of soil structure.
+Depending on the 'foodforworms' provided by the structural and metabolic organic inputs (with conversions set by the parameters S_WormsLikeLitStruct, S WormsLikeSOMStruc, S WormsLikeLitMetab and S WormsLikeSOMMetab, respectively), and the relative depth impact of the worms on the given location (the S RelWormdepth parameters determine the relative impact for each soil layer and and S RelWormSurf the impact on surface infiltration), earthworms can increase saturated conductivity above the default value, but this structure will gradually decay if not actively maintained.
+With root type 2 during the simulation, anamount of root decay allocated for 'root channels' by calculated root decay on a root biomass basis converted to root volume, and multiplied by an estimate of the fraction of roots that had formed new channels (as opposed to following existing channels, macropores or growing over aggregate surfaces) with conversions set by the parameters S T RootFormStrucFrac and S C RootFormStrucFrac for tree and crop root respectively.

 With the current structures in place the model is sensitive to variations in saturated hydraulic conductivities (at least in certain parameter ranges, depending on rainfall regime and soil water storage parameters).
 It may be relatively easy now to make the saturated hydraulic conductivity a dynamic property, e.g. inheriting a system of old tree root channels from a preceding forest phase, with an exponential decay of such channels and a rate of new formation by (tree) root turnover and/or earthworm activity within the layers.
-Impacts of soil biota on macro-structure of the soil can now be explored!
+Impacts of soil biota on macro-structure of the soil can now be explored.